rafay99-epic/Astro-Portfolio-Blog/src/content/ms_notes/06-evaluating-the-strengths-and-weaknesses-of-a-research-paper.md

 \* **Crude Comparison Data:** The selection of Alexa top-rated sites as the "info" domain data is simplistic.
 Alexa rankings capture popularity but not necessarily trustworthiness or journalistic integrity.
 There is a lack of confidence in the electoral system that would result from using only publicly created content.

-\* **Domain Blocking:** The team identified the inability to scrape certain websites as a weakness in collecting the initial data, and has provided measures they took to narrow the disinfo data.
+\* **Domain Blocking:** The team identified the inability to scrape certain websites as a weakness in collecting the initial data, and has provided measures they took to narrow the disinformation data.

 \* **Evolving Disinformation Tactics:** Disinformation peddlers could adapt their tactics to evade detection (e.g., adding decoy links).
 This means that the approach needs to be continuously updated.